nextflow-io/nextflow/docs/operator.md

 `collectFile( closure, options = [:] )`

 : Collects the items into groups and saves each group to a file, using a grouping criteria.
-The grouping criteria is a {ref}`closure <script-closure>` that maps each item to a pair, where the first element is the file name for the group and the second element is the content to be appended to that file.
+The grouping criteria is a [closure ](script-closure) that maps each item to a pair, where the first element is the file name for the group and the second element is the content to be appended to that file.
 For example:

   ```{literalinclude} snippets/collectfile-closure.nf
   :language: groovy